qgis2web/qgis2web/README.md

 <h4>Data export</h4>
 <dl>
     <dt>Delete unused fields</dt>
-        <dd>If not all fields are selected in "Info popup content", remove the
+        <dd>If "show all attrubutes" is not selected in "Info popup content",
-            undisplayed fields from the GeoJSON - helps to reduce file size</dd>
+            remove the undisplayed fields from the GeoJSON - helps to reduce file size</dd>
     <dt>Export folder</dt>
         <dd>The folder where the webmap will be saved</dd>
     <dt>Mapping library location</dt>